-Taking into account the conditions of the global market for real estate transactions, one thing is clear: this is not the best time in recent history to be real estate agent.
+Taking into account the conditions of the global market for real estate transactions, one thing is clear: this is not the best time in recent history to be a real estate agent.
 However, that does not mean that you should throw in the towel and seek a career change.

 What you have to do is learn to work smarter and find better leads both in the pool of potential buyers and sellers of properties.
-One of the most efficient and cost effective ways of achieving this goal is through Facebook™ ads.
+One of the most efficient and cost-effective ways of achieving this goal is through Facebook™ ads.

 Why Should You Look for Real Estate Leads on Facebook™?

 Facebook™ has evolved into a mature social media platform.
 Most of the younger generations have migrated to Snapchat and Instagram, so the general pool of users consists of people of the age and financial ability to purchase a house.

 Also, the platform has one of the most advanced mechanisms for analysing the behaviour of its users and segmenting them into a very detailed group – starting with their likes and interests, and ending with their marital status and income level.

 This segmentation and targeting capability are very valuable to real estate agents.
 Facebook™ ads are increasingly expensive, so you want to show your ads only to qualified prospects: people who live in the geographical area you serve and who are likely to buy or sell a house.

 How do you do that?
 Here are some of the most effective guidelines to apply in your Facebook™ ad strategy: